A Minimal Interpretation of the Galactic Cosmic-Ray Proton and Helium Spectra from GeV to PeV Energies: Astrophysical Implications

 \subsubsection{Star-forming regions as sites of proton PeVatrons}

-Stellar clusters and, more broadly, intensive star-forming regions (SFRs) were identified long ago as efficient CR production sites \citep[e.g.,][]{CesarskyMontmerle1983}.
+Stellar clusters and, more broadly, star-forming regions (SFRs) were identified long ago as efficient CR production sites \citep[e.g.,][]{CesarskyMontmerle1983}.
 These regions are characterized by powerful stellar winds from massive stars, which generate enhanced magnetic fields and drive strong turbulence.
-When combined with strong shocks generated by ongoing supernova activity, these conditions may establish environments more favorable for proton acceleration to PeV energies than those found in isolated SNRs evolving in the average interstellar medium.
+When combined with shocks produced by ongoing supernova activity, these conditions may establish environments more conducive to proton acceleration to PeV energies than those found in isolated SNRs.

-Recent $\gamma$-ray observations have revealed diffuse UHE $\gamma$-ray structures associated with several prominent stellar complexes in the Milky Way, including the most powerful young stellar cluster Westerlund~1 \citep{HESS_West1}, the giant Cygnus Cocoon \citep{LHAASO_CygnusBubble}, and one of the most active Galactic star-forming regions, W43 \citep{LHAASO_W43}.
-Of particular interest is the Cygnus Cocoon, whose $\gamma$-ray spectrum extends into the PeV range \citep{LHAASO_CygnusBubble}, implying the presence of PeV protons.
-An interpretation of the UHE $\gamma$-ray emission in terms of inverse Compton scattering by electrons is strongly disfavored, given the rapid synchrotron losses that prevent electrons from reaching PeV energies in typical magnetic-field environments.
+Recent $\gamma$-ray observations have revealed diffuse UHE $\gamma$-ray structures associated with several prominent stellar complexes in the Milky Way, including the powerful young stellar cluster Westerlund~1 \citep{HESS_West1}, the Cygnus Cocoon \citep{LHAASO_CygnusBubble}, and the active star-forming region W43 \citep{LHAASO_W43}.
+Of particular interest is the Cygnus Cocoon, whose $\gamma$-ray spectrum extends into the PeV range \citep{LHAASO_CygnusBubble}, implying the presence of multi-PeV protons.
+A leptonic interpretation of the UHE $\gamma$-ray emission in terms of inverse Compton (IC) scattering is strongly disfavored, given the rapid synchrotron losses that prevent electrons from reaching PeV energies in typical magnetic-field environments.

-Particle acceleration within stellar clusters may proceed through two major scenarios.
-The first involves direct acceleration at shocks generated by colliding stellar winds, which can efficiently accelerate particles to multi-TeV energies.
-However, detailed theoretical studies indicate that achieving the PeV domain through stellar-wind interactions alone is highly challenging \citep[e.g.,][]{Morlino2019,Vieuetal2022,Harer2025}.